anupamberi/FCND-Estimation-CPP/WRITEUP.md

 This README is broken down into the following sections:

  - [Setup](#setup) - the environment and code setup required to get started and a brief overview of the project structure
- - [The Solutions to the tasks](#the-tasks) - the tasks you will need to complete for the project
+ - [The Solutions to the tasks](#the-tasks-solutions) - the tasks you will need to complete for the project
- - [Submission](#submission) - overview of the requirements for your project submission
+ - [References](#references) - The reference documents used for completing the project.

 ## Setup ##